makeabilitylab/physcomp/communication/handpose-serial.md

 ### HandPose model

-In 2019, research scientists Margaret Mitchell, Timnit Gebru, and colleagues published a paper entitled [*Model Cards for Model Reporting*](https://arxiv.org/pdf/1810.03993.pdf), which called for ML-based APIs to provide transparent information about *how* the underlying ML model was trained and expected usage contexts.
-The paper begins:
+In 2019, research scientists Margaret Mitchell, Timnit Gebru, and colleagues published a paper entitled [*Model Cards for Model Reporting*](https://arxiv.org/pdf/1810.03993.pdf), which called for ML-based APIs to provide transparent information about *how* the underlying ML model in the API was trained and expected usage contexts.
+The paper begins with important motivation that emphasizes how ML is beginning to permeate every aspect of life with serious ramifications:

 > Trained machine learning models are increasingly used to perform high-impact tasks in areas such as law enforcement, medicine, education, and employment.
 In order to clarify the intended use cases of machine learning models and minimize their usage in contexts for which they are not well suited, we recommend that released models be accompanied by documentation detailing their performance characteristics.
+{: .fs-4 }

+They then propose a framework called "model cards" to standardize how ML models are reported by companies:

-In this paper, we propose a framework that we call model cards, to encourage such transparent model reporting.
+> In this paper, we propose a framework that we call **model cards**, to encourage such transparent model reporting.
 Model cards are short documents accompanying trained machine learning models that provide benchmarked evaluation in a variety of conditions, such as across different cultural, demographic, or phenotypic groups (*e.g.,* race, geographic location, sex, Fitzpatrick skin type [[15](https://pubmed.ncbi.nlm.nih.gov/3377516/)]) and intersectional groups (*e.g.,* age and race, or sex and Fitzpatrick skin type) that are relevant to the intended application domains.
 Model cards also disclose the context in which models are intended to be used, details of the performance evaluation procedures, and other relevant information.
 {: .fs-4 }

-This paper and those research scientists have made a significant impact on the ML community.
+This paper and the respective research scientists who authored it have made a significant impact on the ML community.
 As a testament, many of the Google ML APIs and models now provide "model cards".
 Here's the model card for [HandPose](https://drive.google.com/file/d/1sv4sSb9BSNVZhLzxXJ0jBv9DqD-4jnAz/view) ([local copy](../assets/datasheets/GoogleTensorFlow_ModelCard_HandPose.pdf))—notably, I could not find one for [PoseNet](https://github.com/tensorflow/tfjs-models/tree/master/posenet).

 We summarize a few important HandPose model notes below.